tsmatz/minerl-maze-sample/Readme.md

 sudo rm -rf /usr/local/cuda*
 ```

-**Display (Monitor Output) errors**
+**Errors for display setting (monitor)**

 When your application cannot detect your display (monitor), please ensure to set ```DISPLAY``` as follows.<br>
-(The error "MineRL could not detect an X Server, Monitor, or Virtual Monitor" will show up.)
+(The error message "MineRL could not detect a X Server, Monitor, or Virtual Monitor" will show up.)

 ```
-# see your display id
+# check your display id
 ps -aux | grep vnc
-# set display id
+# set display id (when your display id is 10)
 export DISPLAY=:10
 ```

 When you cannot directly show outputs in your physical monitor, please divert outputs through a virtual monitor (xvfb).<br>
-For instance, the following will show outputs (Minecraft game) in your own VNC viewer.
+For instance, the following will show outputs (Minecraft game) on your own VNC viewer window through a virtual monitor (xvfb).

 ```
 # install components